Noreen Gulwani

-Noreen Gulwani (born 2 October 1997) is a Pakistani actress in Pakistani films and TV.
-She is best known for her roles in dramas Safar Tamam Howa, Bakhtawar, Pyari Mona and Muhabbat Gumshuda Meri.
+Noreen Gulwani (born 2 October 1997) is a Pakistani actress who works in films and TV.
+She is best known for her roles in the dramas Safar Tamam Howa, Bakhtawar, Pyari Mona and Muhabbat Gumshuda Meri.

 Early life

 Gulwani completed her early education from The City School in Karachi.
 She later went to Malaysia to pursue further education in social sciences.
-She returned to Pakistan and worked for a IT Company then she went to National Academy of Performing Arts for three years to learn acting and was trained by Zia Mohyeddin.
+She returned to Pakistan and worked for an IT company then she went to National Academy of Performing Arts for three years to learn acting and was trained by Zia Mohyeddin.
 After taking a degree in acting she worked as a model and appeared in commercials.

 Career

 She made her debut as an actress in drama Mohabbatein Chahtein on Hum TV which was written by Samira Fazal.
 Then she appeared in drama Bharaas along with Omer Shahzad, Zubab Rana, Furqan Qureshi and Durefishan Saleem in which she played the role of Maira; later she appeared in the film Akeli.
 In 2021, she appeared in the drama Safar Tamam Howa with Madiha Imam, Ali Rehman Khan and Syed Jibran and played the role of Nazo, the daughter of Nazli Begum and later married to Sami.
 Then she appeared in the drama Khaab Toot Jaatay Hain, written by Amjad Islam Amjad and directed by Mohammed Ehteshamuddin.
 It was based on the book The Wastes of Times written by Syed Sajjad Hussain; the story is set in 1970s and is about the Fall of Dhaka.
 She played the role of a student from West Pakistan.

 In 2022 she appeared with Yumna Zaidi and Zaviyar Nauman Ijaz in the drama Bakhtawar, written by Nadia Ahmed; she played the role of Huriya.
 Then she appeared in dramas Pyari Mona, Daurr, Jhoom and Muhabbat Gumshuda Meri.